magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to do something after a product has been added to the cart
+*  If one wants to do something after a product has been added to the cart

 ### 105. checkout_cart_product_add_before